 During the 1940s, many Indo-Canadian men established businesses in the Mission area.
 After WWII, approximately 15-20 sawmills were owned by Indo-Canadians.
 In the 1950s, Indar Singh Gill expanded his fuel company, Indar Fuels, and bought Fraser Valley Sawmills, where he employed 30-40 men.
 In 1964, a fire broke out and unfortunately the mill was lost but by this time many other Indo-Canadian entrepreneurs had been established.

 Mission was mostly welcoming to the new residents.
 Mr. Tok Herar remembers the citizens being hospitable, quickly befriending other young men from different backgrounds.
 Joining sports teams gave everyone a common passion, and camaraderie was high.
-When his wife, Kuldip, arrived from India in the 1960s, the ladies belonging to the local Rotary Club ensured her every need was met while she transitioned to the new culture.
+When his wife, Kuldip, arrived from India in the 1960s, the ladies belonging to the local Rotary Club ensured her every need was met while she adjusted to the new culture.

 The Braich Empire

 Herman Singh Braich was a boy living in the little village of Braich, Punjab, when he spotted two cobras fighting in the brush.
 Having heard the legend that killing a cobra would bestow great courage, he killed both snakes with his bare hands.
-Whether or not that action forged what was to come, two years later, he bravely left his village, family, and everything he knew, lying to the authorities, claiming he was sixteen (two years older than he was) so that he could bypass the age limit and board a ship bound for Canada.
+Whether or not that action forged what was to come, two years later he bravely left his village, family, and everything he knew, lying to the authorities by claiming he was sixteen (two years older than he was) so that he could bypass the age limit and board a ship bound for Canada.